Opinion poll: Nonresponse bias

 Since some people do not answer calls from strangers, or refuse to answer the poll, poll samples may not be representative samples from a population due to a non-response bias.
 Response rates have been declining, and are down to about 10% in recent years.
+Various pollsters have attributed this to an increased skepticism and lack of interest in polling.
 Because of this selection bias, the characteristics of those who agree to be interviewed may be markedly different from those who decline.
 That is, the actual sample is a biased version of the universe the pollster wants to analyze.
 In these cases, bias introduces new errors, one way or the other, that are in addition to errors caused by sample size.
 Error due to bias does not become smaller with larger sample sizes, because taking a larger sample size simply repeats the same mistake on a larger scale.
 If the people who refuse to answer, or are never reached, have the same characteristics as the people who do answer, then the final results should be unbiased.
 If the people who do not answer have different opinions then there is bias in the results.
 In terms of election polls, studies suggest that bias effects are small, but each polling firm has its own techniques for adjusting weights to minimize selection bias.